openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

 To provide an input variable, insert the value in the json, for the corresponding time period and entity.

-> For example, if Ricarda has a salary (defined monthly for a Person) of 3500/month until september 2016, and 4000/month after that and if household_2 were tenant and became homeowners in march 2016 (housing_occupancy_status is defined monthly for a household) of the 57 sqm apartment they live in, you would write :
+> For example, if Ricarda has a salary (defined monthly for a Person) of 3500/month until september 2016, and 4000/month after that and if household_2 were tenant and became homeowners in march 2016 (housing_occupancy_status is defined monthly for a household) of the 57 sqm apartment they live in, you would write:

 ```json
 {